flowjs/ngx-flow/README.md

 ### Development

-`npm run build` - builds the library into dist folder
+`npm run build:lib` - builds the library into dist folder

 After that you can publish to npm repository from `dist` folder: